 Differences in background characteristics between Sámi and non-Sámi group and between classifications of periodontitis were assessed with Pearson χ2 test, and differences between groups were assessed with z-test.
 Age and number of teeth were presented as means and standard deviation (SD).

-RBL and PD are presented as means (standard error [SE] and proportions (SE) of affected sites and teeth for the total study population, stratified by age group and ethnicity.
-Differences between groups were assessed with z-test and t-test.
+RBL and PD are presented as percent and proportions (SE) of affected sites and teeth for the total study population, stratified by age group and ethnicity.
+Differences between groups were assessed with χ2-test and t-test.